 The question of which diet is best for you can be answered in one phrase: it depends.
 It depends on your goals, preferences, circumstances, and culture.
 In this article, we’ll explore the key differences between these two popular diets and how they affect your health, nutrition, and wellbeing.

 Nutritionally speaking, a pescetarian diet can be healthy if you choose nutrient-dense foods over empty calories.
 However, it’s important to pay attention to which fish you eat.
-For example, farmed salmon is very high in omega-6 fatty acids and may contribute to inflammation, whereas wild salmon provides heart-healthy omega-3s (5).
+For example, wild salmon typically provides more heart-healthy omega-3s and fewer contaminants than farmed salmon (5).

 A vegetarian eats no meat (including seafood) or byproducts of animals, but typically still consumes dairy products and/or eggs.

 Nutritionally speaking, vegetarians enjoy a wide variety of nutrient-dense foods including fruits, vegetables, legumes, and whole grains.
-This makes it easier for vegetarians to meet their recommended daily intake of calcium, iron, and zinc.
+Eating dairy and eggs makes it easier for vegetarians to meet their recommended daily intake of calcium, iron, and zinc than vegans.
 However many vegans experience low B12 levels which can lead to anemia and potentially increase the risk of Alzheimer’s disease(10).
 Vegans should consider taking a vegan supplement (or fortified foods) to ensure they meet their daily intake.

 Let’s take an in-depth look at both diets, which include both the benefits and drawbacks of each.